gitkraken/gitlens-docs/gitlens/gitlens-release-notes-current.md

 ### Claude 3.5 Sonnet Support

 GitLens now supports Anthropic's latest Claude 3.5 Sonnet model for our experimental AI features.
+You can switch to this version by selecting `GitLens: Switch AI Model` from the command palette.

 ### Added